 What is the best month to visit Sicily?

 I have visited the island during winter (in February), but also during summer (in early June).
-One of my best friends has spent one week in Sicily on an August a few years back.
+One of my best friends has spent one week in Sicily in August a few years back.

 I would say that the best month to visit Sicily would be in April, May, October, or even November.
 During spring or fall, temperatures aren’t so high, but you would still be able to enjoy some time at the beach, and also the winter sun.